CiscoDevNet/ansible-aci/docs/docsite/rst/developing_modules_general_aci.rst

 * ``child_configs`` is optional and is a list of child config dictionaries.

   + The child configs include the full child object dictionary, not just the attributes configuration portion.
-  + The configuration portion is built the same way as the object.
+  + The configuration portion is built the same way as the parent object.

+* ``annotation`` is an optional string that can be used to add additional information to the object.
+  + If annotation is a supported attribute for a module it will be populated in the payload of that respective module.

 .. code-block:: python